 Access: There is a dirt path throughout the site, the majority of which is suitable for wheelchairs and buggies.

-Opening Times: The site is open 10am-6pm, Sunday to Friday, from April until October.
-The house is closed from October until April.
-View details.
+Opening Times: The Grounds and House are open from 10am to 4pm, Sunday to Friday, from April until October View details.

 Plan a Great Day Out